VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 }
 ```

 The `PongState` will remain empty if we don't add actors to it.
-For a Pong game, we will need a disk and two paddles, but since the paddles are the same, we'll need only one.
+For a Pong game, we will need a disk and two paddles, but since the paddles are the same, we'll need only one **Spec** for both.
 Create the actors in _assets/Actor/Disk/_ and _assets/Actor/Paddle/_ with the _.actor_ file as it was done before to create the logo on the [title screen](/documentation/tutorial/title-screen/).

 <a href="/documentation/images/tutorial/disk-and-paddle-actors.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Disk and Paddle Actor Spec"><img src="/documentation/images/tutorial/disk-and-paddle-actors.png" /></a>